nikrom17/trivia/backend/README.md

 POST '/questions/search'
 - Fetches the questions that match the search term
 - Request Arguments: search_term: <string:search_term>
-- Returns: The updated '/questions' response with questions that match
+- Returns: The updated '/questions' response with questions that match the search term {questions: <array>,
+  totalQuestions: <int>
+  currentCategory: <string>}

+GET '/categories/<int:category_id>/questions'
+- Fetches all the questions for the specified category
+- Request Arguments: <int:category_id>
+- Returns: The updated '/questions' response with questions that have the core {questions: <array>,
+  totalQuestions: <int>
+  currentCategory: <string>}

+POST '/quizzes/next-question'
+- Fetches the next question when playing the trivia game
+- Request Arguments: {
+  quiz_category: <int>,
+  previous_questions: <array>
+}
+- Returns: The question object
+{ question: <object> }
 ```

 ## Testing